rgtoronto/Coursera_Capstone/data_science_methodology.md

   - Attachment with executable script hidden inside
   - Some hyperlink in the email body
-  - The random generated sender email address etc, all these could be spam
+  - The random generated sender email address etc, all these emails could be a sample of spam
+  - when parsing the email body, we can have all these highlighted items as labelled variables, e.g. a column in final data frame, we can have 1 present yes, 0 present no in the table.

 - Using plot to visualize the data, and help to understand the relationships between target vaiable and independent vaiables
   - find the meaningful columns that can determine the spam
   - get the maximum, minimum, mean values